The local gaming community is comprised of a tightly-knit group of passionate console crusaders.

 Sony’s PlayStation exploded onto the Maltese market in the late nineties.
 It’s fair to postulate that its impact broadened the gaming audience in Malta, effectively creating a snowball effect.

 However, it took years until local gamers evolved from a group of leaderless enthusiasts.
-Previously, without official meeting points, tournaments or clubs, live gaming sessions were limited to private LAN nights and the odd multiplayer session.
+Previously, without official meeting points, tournaments or clubs, live gaming sessions were limited to private LAN nights and the odd multiplayer session which uses overwatch hacks.

 Recent years have welcomed a few bright blips on the gaming radar.
 Game hack developers, like warzone hack, are now finding solid footing in the gaming industry.
 This is enhancing the overall experience of gamers.